-This month’s Safety Topic Guide focuses on the subjects of Backing, Heat and Hydration, Securing Coils, and MPG Tips.
+This month’s Safety Topic Guide focuses on the subjects of Right Hand Turns, Lane Change Accidents, Hazmat, and Log Violations.
 Click the link below to read the full STG.